microsoft/CCF/doc/operations/certificates.rst

 2. ACME `http-01 <https://letsencrypt.org/docs/challenge-types/>`_ challenges require a challenge server to be reachable on port 80 (non-negotiable).
 To be able to bind to that port, the ``cchost`` binary may need to be given special permission, e.g. by running ``sudo setcap CAP_NET_BIND_SERVICE=+eip cchost``.
 Alternatively, port 80 can be redirected to a non-privileged port that ``cchost`` may bind to without special permission.

-3. Each interface defined in the ``chost`` configuration file can be given the name of an ACME configuration to use.
+3. Each interface defined in the ``cchost`` configuration file can be given the name of an ACME configuration to use.
 The settings of each ACME configuration are defined in ``network.acme``.
 Note that this information is required by *all* nodes as they might have to renew the certificate(s) later.

     The various options are as follows: